 At its next regular meeting after the receipt of recommendations from the Credentials Committee, the MSEC shall review the recommendations and any supporting material submitted and shall make its recommendation.

-Final appointments to the Medical Staff and decisions regarding credentialing and/or privileging are made by the GB or authorized designee, and the GB shall determine whether, based solely on the supporting materials and/or recommendations, it may take favorable action on the application.
+Final appointments to the Medical Staff and decisions regarding credentialing and/or privileging are made by the GB or authorized designee, and the GB or authorized designee shall determine whether, based solely on the supporting materials and/or recommendations, it may take favorable action on the application.
 An action is favorable only if status, credentialing, and/or privileges approved are no more restrictive than those requested by the applicant.
 If the GB or authorized designee determines that it may take favorable action, it will grant the applicant credentialing and/or privileges.
-If the GB determines that it cannot take favorable action, it shall make a preliminary finding as to what status, credentialing, and/or privileges may be recommended, if any, in the absence of further information, citing reasons for that determination.
+If the GB or authorized designee determines that it cannot take favorable action, it shall make a preliminary finding as to what status, credentialing, and/or privileges may be recommended, if any, in the absence of further information, citing reasons for that determination.

 The GB or authorized designee will act upon the application within 60 days of receipt.
 An applicant not granted credentialing and/or privileges shall accept the findings without the right to request a hearing.